 Note that the integer $b(G/H)$ depends on the pair $(G,H)$ rather than on the diffeomorphism type of $G/H$; see Remarks~\ref{REM:b_depends_on_pair} and \ref{REM:b_depends_on_pair_2} below.
 With this notation, the result of Nash-Berestovskii can be stated with the inequality $b(G/H)\leq \dim G/H-1$.
 We extend this result by characterizing the equality case:

-\begin{theo} Let $G/H$ be a normal homogeneous space of a semisimple Lie group $G$.
-Then $b(G/H)=\dim G/H - 1$ if and only if $G/H$ locally splits off a factor isometric to a $2$-sphere. \end{theo}
+\begin{theo} Let $G/H$ be a normal homogeneous space for a semisimple Lie group $G$.
+Then $b(G/H)=\dim G/H - 1$ if and only if $G/H$ locally splits off a factor isometric to a round $2$-sphere. \end{theo}

 Theorem~\ref{THM:extension_Nash_Ber} can be seen as a classification of those homogeneous spaces $G/H$ with $b(G/H)=\dim G/H -1$.
 In general, it would be a large undertaking to determine $b(-)$ for every homogeneous space.
 Indeed, only the opposite and most restrictive case, $b(G/H)=1$, is fully known.
 Berger classified all pairs $(G,H)$ for which $G/H$ admits a normal homogeneous metric of $\sec>0$ \cite{Be61}, with an omission corrected by Wilking \cite{Wi99}.
-The rather short list consists of compact rank one symmetric spaces and three other spaces: the so-called Berger spaces $B^7\defeq\so{5}/\so{3}$ and $B^{13}\defeq\su{5}/\sp{2}\u{1}$, and Wilking's space $(\so{3}\times \su{3})/\u{2}$; see, for example, \cite{WZ18} for descriptions of these spaces.
+The rather short list consists of compact rank one symmetric spaces and three other spaces: the so-called Berger spaces $B^7\defeq\so{5}/\so{3}$ and $B^{13}\defeq\su{5}/\sp{2}\u{1}$, and Wilking's space $(\so{3}\times \su{3})/\u{2}$.
+For descriptions of these spaces, see, for example, \cite{WZ18}.